Nils Thornander: Artistic intent

-Plastic creations
+Paintings, videos and installations

-Thornander started out painting oil on canvas, but in the late 1980s began to prefer a technique involving immersive hypercubes.
-He preferred the use of electric light from light boxes as opposed to natural lighting.
-In the mid-1990s, he became interested in digital art and created a perspective on "Just From Cynthia" at the invitation of Alberto Sorbelli, presented at the Centre Pompidou.
-He worked with Mildred Simantov on "Refectory", presented at the Musée Carnavalet during the Nuit Blanche in 2010, as well as the book-album "L’Age adulte, le Tuning Book", presented at the Palais de Tokyo.
+Throughout his life, Thornander oil-painted on canvas.
+He also experimented spreading the canvas over 3D spaces and he created a 4D immersive Hypercube (1990s).
+He confronted the effect on a painting of sun light versus electric light and versus video projections, in particular in his On/Off light boxes series (1980s) and his Walldreams (2000s).
+In the mid-1990s, he became interested in digital art and created an interactive labyrinth for the group work "Just From Cynthia" at the invitation of Alberto Sorbelli, presented at the Centre Pompidou.
+He worked with Mildred Simantov on the installation "Refectory", presented at the Musée Carnavalet during the Nuit Blanche in 2010, as well as the QRCode-music album "L’Age adulte, le Tuning Book", presented at the Palais de Tokyo.